-- The dog is owned by Claire Smith - Only the school dog is allowed on CPS premises.
-All other dogs must not come on site unless they are a known therapy or assistance dog and the Headteacher has been informed in advance - The dog is called Herbie and he is a French Bulldog .
-He is registered with Pets as Therapy for which he has undertaken a rigorous assessment.
-Claire Smith has also been assessed by Pets as Therapy as trained handler. - The Governing Body agree that a school dog will benefit the children and staff of Constantine Primary School. - Staff, parents and children have been informed that a dog will be in school and have had the chance to highlight questions through a consultation process.
-The Headteacher has produced a risk assessment and this will be reviewed annually. - Staff, visitors and children known to have allergic reactions to dogs must not go near the dog.
-All visitors will be informed on arrival that there is a dog in school.

-- If the dog is ill he will not be allowed into school. - The dog will be kept on a lead when moving between classrooms or on a walk and will be under the full control and supervision of a trained adult at all times. - Children will never be left alone with the dog and there will be appropriate adult supervision at all times. - Children will be reminded of what is appropriate behaviour around the dog.
+- The dog is owned by Jules Jenkin - Only the school dog is allowed on Trevisker premises.
+All other dogs must not come on site unless they are a known assistance dog and the Headteacher has been informed in advance. - The dog is called Orla and she is a Red Fox Labrador.
+She is registered with Paws Therapy Assistant Dogs, for which she has undertaken a rigorous assessment.
+Jules Jenkin has also been assessed by Paws Therapy Assistant Dogs as trained handler. - The Governing Body agree that a school dog will benefit the children and staff of Trevisker Primary School. - Staff, parents and children have been informed that a dog will be in school and have had the chance to highlight questions through a consultation process.
+The Headteacher has produced a risk assessment, and this will be reviewed annually. - Staff, visitors and children known to have allergic reactions to dogs must not go near the dog.
+All visitors will be informed on arrival that there is a dog in school. - If the dog is ill she will not be allowed into school. - The dog will be kept on a lead when moving between classrooms or on a walk and will always be under the full control and supervision of a trained adult. - Children will never be left alone with the dog and there will be appropriate adult supervision at all times - Children will be reminded of what is appropriate behaviour around the dog.
 Children should remain calm around the dog.
 They should not make sudden movements and must never stare into a dog's eyes as this could be threatening for the dog.
-Children should not put their face near a dog and should always approach it standing up. - Children should never go near or disturb the dog that is sleeping or eating. - Children must not be allowed to play roughly with the dog. - Everyone must wait until the dog is sitting or lying down before touching or stroking him. - If the dog is surrounded by many children, the dog could become nervous and agitated.
+Children should not put their face near a dog and should always approach it standing up. - Children should never go near or disturb the dog that is sleeping or eating.

+- Children must not be allowed to play roughly with the dog. - Everyone must wait until the dog is sitting or lying down before touching or stroking him. - If the dog is surrounded by many children, the dog could become nervous and agitated.
 Therefore the adult in charge of the dog must ensure that she monitors the situation. - Dogs express their feelings through their body language.
 Growling or bearing of teeth indicate that the dog is feeling angry or threatened.
 Flattened ears, tail lowered or between their legs, hiding behind their owner, whining or growling are signs that the dog is frightened or nervous.
 If the dog is displaying any of these warning signs it will be immediately removed from that particular situation or environment. - Children should not eat close to the dog. - Children should be careful to stroke the dog on his body, chest, back and not by his face or top of head. - Children should always wash their hands after handling a dog. - Any dog foul will be cleaned immediately and disposed of appropriately by an adult. - All visitors will be informed about the dog and related protocols on arrival and office staff will relay visitor issues to the Headteacher. - Appropriately trained staff will maintain records and anecdotal evidence of the work and impact of the school dog. - The headteacher will know the whereabouts of the dog and which staff are supervising at all times. - The dog will be included in the fire evacuation procedure under the supervision of the Headteacher.